RyanSieglerKX/runbook-kdb-insights/README.md

 ```

 In the custom package there are two UDAs (view the code in ./config/packages/custom/1.0.0/):
-- **.example.daAPI** : A simple function that multiplies a specified column in a given table by a multiplier
+- **.example.daAPI** : A simple function that multiplies a specified column in a given table by a multiplier.
 - **.custom.aj** : Performs an aj (as-of join) between the trades and quotes table for a given symbol.

 #### Run a simple sample API: